-The foreign exchange trading portfolio at Northern Trust is comprised of spot, forward, and non-deliverable forward currency transactions.
+The foreign exchange trading portfolio at Northern Trust is comprised of spot, forward, and nondeliverable forward currency transactions.
 The portfolio holds no futures, options, or structured derivatives.
-As of September 30, 2013, approximately 99% of FX forward contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 52 days.
+As of March 31, 2014, approximately 99% of FX contracts were to mature in less than 12 months and the average maturity of outstanding contracts was approximately 58 days.

-The bank trades in 59 different currencies.
+The bank trades in 60 different currencies.
 In response to changes in liquidity, client demand, and the economic, political and regulatory environment of each currency's domicile, currencies may be dropped from or added to the tradable list and position limits may be revised.